-On April 8, 2016, we completed the acquisition of a privately-held company, ITapp Inc. (ITapp), by acquiring all issued and outstanding common shares of ITapp for approximately \$14.5 million in an all-cash transaction to expand our IT Operations Management solutions.
+On April 8, 2016, we completed the acquisition of a privately-held company, ITapp Inc. (ITapp), by acquiring all issued and outstanding common shares of ITapp for approximately \$14.5 million in an all-cash transaction in order to expand our IT Operations Management solutions.
 The following table summarizes the allocation of the purchase price to the fair value of the tangible and intangible assets acquired and liabilities assumed as of the acquisition date:

-Purchase Price Allocation (in thousands)
+Price Allocation housands) Useful Life (in years)

 Net tangible assets acquired \$ 140

 Intangible assets:

 Developed technology 4,700 5

 Customer contracts and related relationships 200 1.5

 Goodwill 11,437

-Net deferred tax liabilities (2,015)
+Net deferred tax liabilities (1) (2,015)

 Total purchase price \$ 14,462